LSU Tigers men's basketball: LSU Cheerleaders

-The LSU cheerleaders consist of both male and female cheerleaders that perform at men's and women's basketball games.
+The LSU cheerleaders consist of both male and female cheerleaders who perform at men's and women's basketball games.
 The cheerleaders lead the crowd in numerous cheers during game play and breaks.
 The cheerleaders are located along the baseline for home basketball games.
 LSU's cheerleaders also compete against other universities cheerleading squads in competitions sanctioned by the Universal Cheerleaders Association (UCA).
 The 1989 Tiger cheerleaders won the UCA National Championship.

 LSU Tiger Girls

 The LSU Tiger Girls were established as a danceline for the LSU men's and women's basketball teams.
 The all-female squad performs during all home games and other university and non-university sponsored functions.
 The Tiger Girls also compete against other universities dance teams in competitions sanctioned by the Universal Dance Association (UDA).

 Postseason

-NCAA Tournament history & seeds
+NCAA Tournament history and seeds

 The Tigers have appeared in the NCAA tournament 24 times.
 Their combined record is 27–27.